Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Implementation Details

 where the $k$ in both sums varies over the graders of submission $s_{i, j}$, $\hat{\tau}_k$ and $\hat{b}_k$ are the estimated reliability and estimated bias, respectively, of grader $k$, and $r_{i,j}^k$ is grader $k$'s report for submission $s_{i, j}$.

-For each agent $k$, update the bias estimate $\hat{b}_{k}$ as the mean of the posterior distribution of a Bayesian update from the conjugate prior $\Normal{0}{1}$ given the agent's reports and the estimated true scores:\footnote{Note that for model settings with unbiased agents, we skip the step of estimating the bias and fix all the biases as 0.}
+For model settings with unbiased agents, we skip the step of estimating the bias and fix all the biases as 0.
+Otherwise, for each agent $k$, update the bias estimate $\hat{b}_{k}$ as the mean of the posterior distribution of a Bayesian update from the conjugate prior $\Normal{0}{1}$ given the agent's reports and the estimated true scores:

 where the sum in the numerator varies over the submissions graded by agent $k$ for the fixed assignment $j$ and $n$ is the number terms in that sum.

 For each agent $k$, update the reliability estimate $\hat{\tau}_k$ as the mean of the posterior distribution of a Bayesian update from the conjugate prior $\Gam{10/1.05}{10}$ given the agent's reports, the agent's estimated bias, and the estimated true scores: